 It takes years of hard work to build a platform that is able to break through the static shoved out by the mainstream media and reach people still plugged into the matrix.
 However, once they see the establishment for what it is, this cannot be unseen.
 The powers that be know this and appear to be moving in to stop it.

 It was always the case that imperialist destruction was not completely covered up.
-But the establishment never felt threatened by it and just kept on doing its destructive business as usual regardless the bad image its behavior had presented to the people, at home and abroad.
+But the establishment never felt threatened by our knowing about that and just kept on doing its destructive business as usual regardless the bad image its behavior had presented to the people, at home and abroad.
 (The exception might have been when the Soviets were making comments about the land of the free and its enslavement of blacks.
 That seemed to prod the American politicians into action.)
 Howard Zinn’s book, “A People’s History Of The United States, 1492-2001,” tells us that.
 There were always those who didn’t like the barbarism of the state and the business class it partnered with and squawked about it.
 And there was always one or two major media outlets, besides the anti 1% and/or anti-imperialist voices of different flavors, that would express outrage at some awful activity or another of the godless government.
 But the American state (only leading the Corporatocracy since the end of World War II) just wasn’t bothered by it all.
 It did make adjustments of course and always has.
 Open Doors, which included gunboat diplomacy but less direct military aggression, gave way to (or made room for) neocolonialism and finally neoliberalism.
 Neocolonialism involved using organizations like the World Bank, the International Monetary Fund, GATT (signed in 1947) and its later iteration as the World Trade Organization (formed in 1995), together with economic hit men (See below), to colonize foreign countries.
-But, as John Perkins lays out in his books on the EHM approach, When the EHM fails, the jackals (CIA funded assassins) are sent in, and when that fails to bring a country around, then the army is sent in.
+But, as John Perkins lays out in his books on the EHM approach, When the EHM fails, the jackals (CIA or CIA funded assassins) are sent in, and when that fails to bring a country around, then the army is sent in.
 So, old fashioned military aggression is not off the table.
-Ellen Meikson Wood makes the same point about neocolonization, warning that the US has a preferred method, which involes everything but military invasions, but people should not imagine that “traditional forms of coercive colonization” are off the table.
+Ellen Meiksons Wood makes the same point about neocolonialism, warning that the US has a preferred method, which involves everything but military invasions, but people should not imagine that “traditional forms of coercive colonization” are off the table.

 Open Doors was, as Zinn notes, the dominant foreign policy of the twentieth century.
 Businessmen felt that if they could get free trade, without invasion and colonization, then American business interests would do okay just by dint of the superiority and strength of the American economy.
 And instruments like the IMF and World Bank were only available to capitalists in 1944 and 1945 respectively.